 Ever wonder what the lock status of a Monza tag is?
 What about setting the lock status, or the Access password, or the Kill password?
-Every tried to Permalock or Kill a tag?
+Ever tried to Permalock or Kill a tag?

 The attached application seeks to make the job of answering these questions and fulfilling these actions straightforward.
 Download the attached zip and view the readme file for details or see below.

 Using the application

 The application is configured to use a fixed Speedway Revolution or Impinj R700 Reader with the configuration listed below: